insthync/awesome-unreal/README.md

 * [WindowCapture2D](https://github.com/ayumax/WindowCapture2D) - Library for capturing and displaying windows in real time with UnrealEngine
 * [UnrealFastNoise](https://github.com/midgen/UnrealFastNoise) - Modular, Blueprint-friendly noise generation for UE4
 * [StevesUEHelpers](https://github.com/sinbad/StevesUEHelpers) - A plugin adding a bunch of common helper functionality that I use in my UE projects
+* [AsyncLoadingScreen](https://github.com/truong-bui/AsyncLoadingScreen) - Async Loading Screen is a free and open-source plugin for Unreal Engine.
+Async Loading Screen allows you to easily configure a Loading Screen System in the project settings, and automatically add a Loading Screen whenever you open a new level, without Level Streaming.

 ## Text Formatter/Parser
 * [EasyJsonParser](https://github.com/ayumax/EasyJsonParser) - json parse library for unreal engine